 What if I can’t afford it?

-- Filed the FAFSA.
-And filed ASAP, because federal aid is first come, first served.
+- Filed the FAFSA (and ASAP, because federal aid is first come, first served).

-- Filed the CSS/Financial Aid PROFILE, but only if it’s required at your school.
+- Filed the CSS Profile, but only if it’s required at your school.

 What if I don’t make any friends?

 It’s actually easier to make friends in college than you might think.
 You'll have more opportunities to meet people than you know what to do with, from classes to extracurriculars.
 Go out and do the things you like to do, whether it’s playing lacrosse, building robots, jamming in a band, or volunteering at the library.
 (Seriously, there are campus activities out there for everyone.)
 Then take advantage of being surrounded by people who share your interests.
 You can also look into joining a fraternity or sorority, where friendships and relationships are paramount.
 Yes, there’s a chance they might not accept your bid, but there’s also a chance you could find a lifelong brother- or sisterhood.
 You may even be surprised by the variety of Greek life options available to you.
 Also, don’t forget, everyone around you is in the same boat: new and shy and scared they’re going to say something embarrassing in front of the cute person sitting next to them in biology.
 Making friends is a skill too, and it gets easier with time.
 Have the right mindset and you’ll do fine.